AussiSG/tDisplayS3WeatherStation/README.md

 10. Download it to your T-Display S3 after download connect to local AP 'S3WeatherStation' with password: 'password'.

-11. Connect to your desired WiFi Connection.
+11. Connect to your desired WiFi Connection, this will be done in the browser after connecting to the AP.

+12. Don't forget to reboot the device after all installations.

-12. Enjoy :)
+13. Enjoy :)

 # Credits